(Wed Sep 30 2020)

 What project did not have problems?

 100sqm is not big enough to start with.
 And when we started chatting with Iry (our architect), she always had drafts where the floor area does not take up all the space.
 We did not understand at first that the building code requires an open space.
-We almost did not believe it too because every house next to ours is not following this 🙄👻.
+We almost did not believe it too because every house next to ours is not following this 👻.

-If you check it now though, you’d see we don’t have much space in our dining and living room to compensate for how I wanted everything to be in the first level (probably also why we ended up with an open area that AJ really likes).
+You’d see we don’t have much space in our dining and living room to compensate for how I wanted everything to be in the first level (probably also why we ended up with an open area that AJ really likes).

 If there’s anything I would change or redo, it would be this.
 This same house but in a bigger lot with bigger spaces, and then with an added outdoor area for our samgyupsal hangouts and a swimming pool 🏊🏼♂️.

-Our house was created out of need instead of a want or as a plan/dream which was why when it started we didn’t really know 100% what we want.
+When it started we didn’t really know 100% what we want.
 Our goal has just been to build this house as fast as possible so that I can finally move out and live my life.

 Another thing, since we basically rushed our way into the application of our loan, we didn’t really check or discuss the bill of materials.
 What mattered to us were the total amount and nothing else.
 So it was during construction that we found out what’s included in the budget and what’s not.